edison914/Ab-Clone-Express/README.md

     }
     ```

-### Edit a Spot
+### Edit a Spot - done.
+//should i create a validation error for data that doesnt pass the validation?

 Updates and returns an existing spot.

-* Require Authentication: true
+* Require Authentication: true - done
-* Require proper authorization: Spot must belong to the current user
+* Require proper authorization: Spot must belong to the current user - done
 * Request
   <!--!!START SILENT -->
   * Method: PUT